Build Your Own Edge Microvisor Toolkit#

-Edge Microvisor Toolkit is a downstream of Azure Linux.
+Edge Microvisor Toolkit is an operating system derived from Azure Linux.
 It is composed of multiple modules to

 of the resulting image, such as: